History of Europe: Early Middle Ages

-The Muslim conquest of Hispania began when the Moors (Berbers and Arabs) invaded the Christian Visigothic kingdom of Hispania in the year 711, under the Berber general Tariq ibn Ziyad.
+The Muslim conquest of Hispania began when the Moors invaded the Christian Visigothic kingdom of Hispania in 711, under the Berber general Tariq ibn Ziyad.
 They landed at Gibraltar on 30 April and worked their way northward.
 Tariq's forces were joined the next year by those of his Arab superior, Musa ibn Nusair.
 During the eight-year campaign most of the Iberian Peninsula was brought under Muslim rule – save for small areas in the northwest (Asturias) and largely Basque regions in the Pyrenees.
-In 711, Visigothic Hispania was very weakened because it was immersed in a serious internal crisis caused by a war of succession to the throne involving two Visigoth suitors.
+In 711, Visigothic Hispania was weakened because it was immersed in a serious internal crisis caused by a war of succession to the throne.
 The Muslims took advantage of the crisis within the Hispano-Visigothic society to carry out their conquests.
 This territory, under the Arab name Al-Andalus, became part of the expanding Umayyad empire.

 The second siege of Constantinople (717) ended unsuccessfully after the intervention of Tervel of Bulgaria and weakened the Umayyad dynasty and reduced their prestige.
-In 722 Don Pelayo, a nobleman of Visigothic origin, formed an army of 300 Astur soldiers, to confront Munuza's Muslim troops.
+In 722 Don Pelayo formed an army of 300 Astur soldiers, to confront Munuza's Muslim troops.
 In the battle of Covadonga, the Astures defeated the Arab-Moors, who decided to retire.
 The Christian victory marked the beginning of the Reconquista and the establishment of the Kingdom of Asturias, whose first sovereign was Don Pelayo.
 The conquerors intended to continue their expansion in Europe and move northeast across the Pyrenees, but were defeated by the Frankish leader Charles Martel at the Battle of Poitiers in 732.
 The Umayyads were overthrown in 750 by the 'Abbāsids, and, in 756, the Umayyads established an independent emirate in the Iberian Peninsula.